nopehax/ExchangeRateBot/README.md

 # ExchangeRateBot
-A telegram bot that tells you the exchange rate of 2 given currencies
+A telegram bot that gives you the exchange rate of 2 given currencies
+usage: /x FROM TO e.g. /x HKD CAD